Game Saves Tutorial

 Using Super Nintendo SRM Saves

+Or, you can follow these text directions.
 Here's how to use game saves with Snes9x, RetroArch, or BSNES:

 - Let's say you downloaded Earthbound and one of my saves for it.
 You would have two files: “Earthbound_(U)_[!].zip” (the ROM) and “earthbsave12-Zombies.zip” (the save).
 Extract the SRM save file from the zip file - particularly, for my Earthbound saves the SRM file is called “earthbound.srm”.
-If you need help with using zip files in Windows, check out this article.
+If you need help with using zip files in Windows, check out YouTube.

 - Show file extensions, if you haven't already.

-- Next we need to rename the SRM file to the exact filename as the ROM.
+- Next, we need to rename the SRM file to the exact filename as the ROM.
 Keeping in mind that the ROM is called “Earthbound_(U)_[!].zip” - go ahead and right-click the SRM file, click Rename, and type “Earthbound_(U)_[!].srm” as the new filename.

 Note: If you just downloaded Snes9X for the first time then you won't see a Saves folder.
 Snes9X will create a Saves folder after the first time you load a game. - That's it!
-Load the game in Snes9X or ZSNES, continue past the title screen, and the saves should be there.
+Load the game in Snes9X or ZSNES, continue past the title screen, and the save(s) should be there.

 If you're still having trouble, well, you didn't fully read my directions!
 Here are some of the common things people do wrong: